c-neto/carlosneto.dev/_sources/blog/2026/2026-07-15-vim-kubernetes-exams.md.txt

 ESC             # 5. apply the change to all selected lines
 ```

-The same technique can also be be used to insert identical text across multiple lines, such as prefixes, labels, or environment variables.
+The same technique can also be used to insert identical text across multiple lines, such as prefixes, labels, or environment variables.

 ## Search and Replace